lemogne/hp-omen-linux-module/README.md

 This is a version of the hp-wmi kernel module that implements some of the features of HP Omen Command Centre.

-It's totally experimental right now, and could easily crash your machine.
+It's totally experimental right now, and could easily crash your machine. *(now updated to the 7.0 kernel!)*

 **USE AT YOUR OWN RISK**